danzen/zimjs/docs.md

-hide() - hides the progress bar toggle(state - default null) - shows progress bar if hidden and hides progress bar if showing (returns the object for chaining) or pass in true to show progress bar or false to hide progress bar run(time, close) - shows and runs the progress bar for the given time (default 3s) (also see ZIM TIME constant) setting close to true or false will set the main class autoHide setting thanks Racheli Golan for the request setBacking(backing) - change the backing of the progress bar hasProp(property as String) - returns true if property exists on object else returns false
+hide() - hides the progress bar toggle(state - default null) - shows progress bar if hidden and hides progress bar if showing (returns the object for chaining) or pass in true to show progress bar or false to hide progress bar run(time, close, repeat) - shows and runs the progress bar for the given time (default 3s) (also see ZIM TIME constant) setting close to true or false will set the main class autoHide setting set repeat to true to keep repeating thanks Racheli Golan for the request setBacking(backing) - change the backing of the progress bar hasProp(property as String) - returns true if property exists on object else returns false